Over the past couple of years, fashion retailer H&M has been slowing down its physical store expansion strategy.

 H&M was slow to sell online

 H&M’s strategy has been heavily focused on its store outlets, and this is understandable given the success the brand has enjoyed.
-However, it’s arguable that this focus meant that H&M was too slow to see the potential of ecommerce.
+However, it’s arguable that this focus meant that H&M was too slow to see the potential of e-commerce.

 H&M only started selling online in 2010, a decade after ASOS appeared.
-It seems that the retailer was slow to see the opportunity that ecommerce presented, or else thought that its store network was enough to see off online competition.
+It seems that the retailer was slow to see the opportunity that e-commerce presented, or else thought that its store network was enough to see off online competition.

 The sites were poorly designed too, with many usability flaws which made it harder to drive sales from the site.
 It has improved since, but the H&M site was deeply flawed in the first years after launch.

 In addition, this delayed launch online means that, while rivals like ASOS have gained their online offering, H&M has had less time to learn and improve online.
-It still has plenty of work to do to match its rivals here.

 Fashion sites have worked hard on usability over the past few years, and many sites offer an excellent user experience, on mobile and desktop.